Persona Guides

 How do I find a code snippet I got from ChatGPT last month?

-Native ChatGPT search matches titles only, so searching for a function name or error message rarely works.
-Options: browser history (works for recent sessions), ChatGPT data export (works for any age but requires searching raw JSON), or a conversation indexing extension like LLMnesia (indexes code and answers automatically for instant search).
+ChatGPT has a native full-text search bar that searches inside conversation content, so a function name or error message will often work.
+For older or harder-to-find conversations, options include: ChatGPT data export (search the raw JSON or HTML offline), or a conversation indexing extension like LLMnesia (indexes code and answers automatically for instant cross-platform search).

 What's the best way to save useful AI code solutions for reuse?